defNOTCatwoman/kawaii-gamer-shop/README.md

 ## Kawaii Gamer Shop

-This ecommerce site is built with Next.Js, React and Sanity.io for customization and ease of access to the back end.
+This ecommerce site is built with Next.Js, React and Sanity.io for customization and ease of access to the backend.